 In John E. Dodge Holdings Ltd. v.
-805062 Ontario Ltd., Justice Lax cautioned that there is a "danger in framing the issue as one of uniqueness (a term that carries with it a pre-Semelhago antediluvian aroma)."8 Instead, Justice Lax held that while uniqueness is an orlando V Da Silva, "The Supreme Court of Canada's Lost Opportunity: Semelhago v.
-Paramadevan" (1998) 23:2 Queen's LJ 475 at 477, cited in Joseph G LoPresti, "The Evolution of Specific Performance: A Discussion of Specific Performance and Equitable Damages before and after Semelhago v.
+805062 Ontario Ltd., Justice Lax cautioned that there is a "danger in framing the issue as one of uniqueness (a term that carries with it a pre-Semelhago antediluvian aroma)."8 Instead, Justice Lax held that while uniqueness is an at 217-18 [emphasis in original].
+Orlando V Da Silva, "The Supreme Court of Canada's Lost Opportunity: Semelhago v.
+Paramadevan" (1998) 23:2 Queen's LJ 475 at 477, cited in Joseph G LoPresti, "The Evolution of Specific Performance: 6 A Discussion of Specific Performance and Equitable Damages before and after Semelhago v.
 Paramadevan" (2002) 49 RPR (3d) 88 at 98.